Silesian Stadium: Modernization

-From 2009, the stadium underwent modernization which included the construction of a 43,000 square metre roof, new stands, lighting, video screens and an improved sound system.
+Beginning in 2009, the stadium underwent modernization in order to be a host stadium for UEFA Euro 2012 tournament.
+The rebuild included the construction of a 43,000 square metre roof, new stands, lighting, video screens and an improved sound system.
+The new roof collapsed in 2011 significantly delaying the project, which was finally completed in 2017.

 The speedway track has been replaced with a traditional track that will allow Chorzów to host international athletics events.
-The new roof collapsed in 2011 putting project on hold.

 Though originally planned to be completed by autumn 2011 for 415 million złoty, the finishing touches were only completed in 2017 costing around 650 million złoty.

+The venue was also shortlisted as the Polish candidate for UEFA Euro 2020.